How to Use Oestrogen Patches, Gel, Spray and Tablets for Menopause

 Tablets can be convenient and are still widely prescribed in the UK – especially when other risk factors are low, if you have skin problems such as widespread eczema, or if you struggle to absorb transdermal products.

 You usually take them once a day.
-Some of risks of HRT such as blood clots, are slightly higher than when using transdermal forms, although the overall risk is still minimal.
+Some risks associated with HRT, such as blood clots, are slightly higher with tablets compared to transdermal forms, although the overall risk remains low.

 There’s also a new body identical tablet called Bijuve which is suitable for postmenopausal women and contains body identical oestrogen and progesterone.